ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 .. warning::

-  The disabling of weights by specifying ``operator_kwargs: {weights: False}`` needs to be used with great care; we strongly recommend to **not** use it!
+  The disabling of weights by specifying the keyword argument ``weights:
+  False`` needs to be used with great care; we strongly recommend to **not** use it!